z-mousavi/ContourGraphCut/README.md

 * Download Berkeley Contour Detection and Image Segmentation Resources from https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/BSR/BSR_full.tgz and build it.
 It contains the BSDS500 dataset and also evaluation codes.
 * Run your soft edge detection method on training data and save the outputs as .mat format in a directory named softmap_directory.
 * Consider an initial threshold and convert soft outputs to binary.
 After that compute the direction map for each binary image and save them as .mat format in a directory named dirmap_directory.
 For this purpose, you can use skeletonOrientation.m function that gets a binary image and returns orientation.
 Keep in mind that the initial threshold should not be too high.
-* Open Objective_fuction file and edit the following paths: softmap_directory, dirmap_directory, training images directory, and ground truth images directory.
+* Open train.m  file and edit the following paths: softmap_directory, dirmap_directory, training images directory, and ground truth images directory.
 * Open train.m file and set the path of required libraries and run it.
 You can easily change the optimization parameters.